 Guests are spoiled for choice with a selection of 51 guest rooms comprising of The Madiba Villa (named after South Africa’s former president Nelson Mandela), The Liz McGrath Villa (named after the former owner of the estate), several premier suites, suites, luxury double rooms with verandas and double rooms.

 The rooms have splendid views over the hotel’s nine-acre award-winning gardens, including a vineyard with 950 vines.

 Their world-class amenities and services include two swimming pools and a state-of-the-art fitness studio.
 A well-appointed Fresh wellness spa and a boutique with splendid collections of the most sought-after items exist.

 To top it all off, there is an opulent hair salon, tennis courts and rental bicycles.
 The hotel also offers pet-friendly accommodations.

 The Cellar-Hohenort is undoubtedly one of the finest and most glamorous properties in South Africa we’ve had the pleasure of reviewing.

-In this review, Petra and I will share our experiences of visiting The Cellar-Hohenort.
-We also share with you our reasons why this hotel is regarded as one of the finest hotels in South Africa.
+In this review, Petra and I will share our experiences visiting The Cellar-Hohenort.
+We also share with you why this hotel is regarded as one of the finest hotels in South Africa.

 In addition, the hotel won the continent category “Luxury Country Hotel” in 2020 as awarded by the World Luxury Hotel group.
 The list goes on and on…the hotel also won several other award categories as conferred by the Haute Grandeur Global Awards.